Brett McCormick, Ph.D.

 Ph.D. in History, Cornell University

 Brett McCormick is Director of the University of New Haven’s Global Studies Program.
-He holds an appointment in History and Global Studies in the Division of Humanities and Social Sciences, within the College of Arts and Sciences.
+He holds an appointment in History and Global Studies in the Department of Human Sciences, within the College of Arts and Sciences.

 Dr. McCormick went on to complete both his M.A. and Ph.D. at Cornell University, with specializations in Japanese History, Chinese History, and Japanese Literature.

 Dr. McCormick is a specialist in East Asian diplomatic and security affairs, with specific focuses on China-Japan relations, and US-China relations.
 His scholarship and this teaching span the disciplines of history, political science, global studies, diplomacy, and international security studies.
 At the heart of his career in these fields is the East Asia Security Center (easc.scholasticahq.com/about), of which he is a Co-Founder and Director.
 This Center is a jointly sponsored partnership between the University of New Haven and two of the top universities in Asia – The China Foreign Affairs University in Beijing, and Bond University in Australia.
 Under Dr. McCormick’s guidance as a Director, the EASC host an internationally acclaimed annual week-long symposium and conference series in Beijing – The East Asia Security Symposium & Conference (easc.scholasticahq.com/pages/9-symposium-and-conference).